-AUTHORS: Jenny Gleeson, Manager Corporate Planning and Engagement and Christian Menday, Manager Financial Services
+AUTHOR: Jenny Gleeson, Manager Corporate Planning and Engagement and Christian Menday, Manager Financial Services

-The purpose of this report is to seek Council's endorsement of a submission to the first stage of the review of the NSW rate peg methodology.
+To seek Council's endorsement of a submission to the first stage of the review of the NSW rate peg methodology.
 The detailed submission identifies that the proposed reforms will result in significant financial impacts on North Sydney Council, and will affect its ability to deliver necessary infrastructure to support growth.